What are keyboard macros?

 Creating Macros – Hardware or Software?

 When you’re sold on the benefits of macros and ready to get some setup for yourself, the first thing you’ll need to decide is if you’re going to be using your hardware (keyboard) or software (downloaded program) to manage your macros.
-There’s advantages and disadvantages of each that we’ll discuss now.
+There are advantages and disadvantages of each that we’ll discuss now.

 The first thing you need to understand about hardware macros is that only certain keyboards support them.
 Most keyboards don’t come with the onboard memory or functionality to record and store a macro.
 Some that do include the Division Zero X40, Corsair STRAFE RGB, and CODE 61 Key.
 Some of these keyboards also include dedicated macro keys, which means you can press one single key that’s dedicated to a macro function instead of having to rely on combinations of keys.